-From Press Archive to Communication Studies – History of the IfK
+From Press Archive to Communication Studies: History of the IfK

-Important foundations for an establishment of a communication studies department in Münster were laid during the first World War.
-In 1915, the historian Aloys Meister began creating a press archive.
-He also founded an interdisciplinary “Committee for the Newspaper Industry,” whose members regularly held lectures covering questions concerning the press.
-Only a few years later, 1919, the Committee for Newspaper affairs was founded.
-The journalist Friedrich Castelle was was in charge of its management.
-The first private lecturer for media affairs at the committee was Karl D’Ester.
-Unfortunately, the university had to end the program due to insufficient funding.
+Important foundations for the establishment of the Department of Communication in Münster were laid during WWI.
+In 1915 the historian Aloys Meister began creating a press archive and founded the interdisciplinary Committee for the Newspaper Industry, whose members regularly held lectures covering questions concerning the press.
+Only a few years later, in 1919, the Committee for Newspaper Affairs was founded and the journalist Friedrich Castelle served as its director.
+The Committee’s first private lecturer was Karl D’Ester.
+Unfortunately, the University had to end the program due to insufficient funding.

-In 1927, the historian and director of the press office Günther Wohlers founded the independent “Department of Newspaper Affairs,” using funds from the North Rhine-Wesphalian Newspaper Publishing association.
-Two years later, the editor Heinrich Bause took over management of the department, which was renamed to “Department of News Publishing” in 1935.
-In 1936, the journalist Ernst H. Lehmann took over management but was succeeded only two years later by Hubert Max.
-In 1946, after course and research activity was halted due to the second World War, the historian and journalist Walter Hagemann came to Münster as professor and director of the Department of News Publishing.
+The historian and director of the press office (Koblenz) Günther Wohlers founded the independent Department of Newspaper Affairs in 1927 with funds from the North Rhine-Westphalian Newspaper Publishing Association.
+Two years later, editor Heinrich Bause began managing the Department, which was renamed Department of News Publishing in 1935.
+The journalist Ernst H. Lehmann managed the Department from 1936–1938 and was succeeded by Hubert Max.
+Courses and research activities were halted during WWII.
+When they resumed in 1946, historian and journalist Walter Hagemann came to Münster to work as professor and director of the Department of News Publishing.

-Expansion of the subject under Hagemann
+Expansion of the Subject under Hagemann

-Reactions to change: Renaming of the Department
+Reactions to Change: Renaming the Department